apache/skywalking-website/README.md

 The data of documentation link is located in `data/docs.yml` and formated as `YAML`.

+Update the [config file](https://github.com/algolia/docsearch-configs/blob/master/configs/skywalking.json) everytime in order that a new documentation version will be available searched by [algolia](https://www.algolia.com/).

 ### Event

 Located at `content/blog`.
 If you don't want to create a new blog, you need to create a new subdirectory under this directory.
 Here is a sample blog below.